duyluonglc/lucid-mongo/README.md

 ## <a name="getting-started"></a>Installation

-To setup this package
+To setup this package as standalone package

 ```bash
 $ npm i --save lucid-mongo
 ```

-## Usage standalone
+## Use standalone
 ```js
 const config = {
   connection: 'mongodb',